Columbia Personal Injury Lawyer

 Negligence is the legal theory typically used to hold parties responsible for their careless acts that injure an innocent person.
 To prove negligence, the plaintiff should be able to establish a duty of care on the part of the defendant.
 The defendant must have also had a legal requirement to conform their actions to a certain standard.

 Next, a plaintiff must show that the defendant failed to meet that standard of care through act or omission, thereby breaching their duty.
 In the case of a kitchen appliance manufacturer, a toaster that does not bear warning labels about the electrical current running through the metal coils may have breached their duty to warn a user who suffered electrocution of its dangers.

 The plaintiff must also show that the defendant’s action or omission was the direct cause of their injury.
 Lastly, a plaintiff must prove that they have damages or injuries as a result of the negligent act.
-To fully establish a defendant’s negligence, it is recommended to reach out to a Columbia personal injury lawyer for professional assistance.
+To fully establish a defendant’s negligence in a personal injury case, it is recommended to reach out to a dedicated attorney in Columbia for professional assistance.

-Injured individuals can seek compensation for past medical bills provided that the treatment was necessary and the charges were reasonable.
+Anyone injured in an accident can usually seek compensation for past medical bills provided that the treatment was necessary and the charges were reasonable.
 The same is true for future-expected medical bills upon demonstration that future treatment would be necessary to address injuries from the accident.

 Lost past income, wages, and earnings are also compensable.
 They can be obtained if the plaintiff was employed at the time of the injury and likely would have continued that employment if not for their injuries.
 A plaintiff may also recover lost future income if they will be unable to work going forward.

 Mental and Physical Suffering